deltachat/deltachat-pages/_posts/2025-05-11-diff-invitation.md

 During June 7-17th many of our contributors and from neighboring projects will gather in the Black Forest.
 We will use outsides and insides of the oldest "free and democratic school" in Germany, the "Kapriole".
 DIFF stands for "Decentralized Internet Federation Fusion".
+You may join if you wanted to get into current developments or do your own related thing on the side and get to know, or get help from many of the currently active contributors.

 ## Who is coming?
 What is happening at DIFF?